cyberphone/doc/payments/review-secure-payment-confirmation.md

 huge (and on-going) investments in pretty well functioning mobile banking apps.

-In theory, Stripe et al could try to force banks to also support SPC but I doubt that this is a viable approach because there is really very little to gain.
+In theory, Stripe et al could try to force banks to also support SPC but I doubt that this is a viable approach because the moderate gain doesn't compensate for the additional customer hassles and costs.

 ## Conclusion
 Given the numerous downsides, my guess is that SPC (in its current shape will NB),